OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Static Analysis

+As we mentioned before, [handling page navigation](https://developer.android.com/guide/webapps/webview#HandlingNavigation "Handling page navigation") should be analyzed carefully, especially when you suspect that the user might be able to open any external pages.
+The default and the safest behaviour on Android is to the default web browser open any link that the user might click.
+However, the developers might decide not to do this and handle the links within their own WebView by providing a `WebViewClient`.
+If this is the case, be sure to search for and inspect the following interception callback functions:

+- `shouldOverrideUrlLoading` allows your application to either abort loading WebViews with suspicious content by returning `true` or allow the WebView to load the URL by returning `false`.
+Considerations:
+  - This method is not called for POST requests.
+  - This method is not called for XmlHttpRequests, iFrames, "src" attributes included in HTML or `<script>` tags.
+Instead, `shouldInterceptRequest` should take care of this.
+- `shouldInterceptRequest` allows the application to return the data from resource requests.
+If the return value is null, the WebView will continue to load the resource as usual.
+Otherwise, the return response and data will be used.
+Considerations:
+  - This callback is invoked for a variety of URL schemes (e.g., `http(s):`, `data:`, `file:`, etc.), not only those schemes which send requests over the network.
+  - This is not called for `javascript:` or `blob:` URLs, or for assets accessed via `file:///android_asset/` or `file:///android_res/` URLs.
+In the case of redirects, this is only called for the initial resource URL, not any subsequent redirect URLs.
+  - When Safe Browsing is enabled, these URLs still undergo Safe Browsing checks but the developer can allow the URL with `setSafeBrowsingWhitelist` or even ignore the warning via the `onSafeBrowsingHit` callback.

+As you can see there are a lot of points to consider when testing the security of WebViews having a WebViewClient, be sure to carefully read and understand all of them by checking the [`WebViewClient` Documentation](https://developer.android.com/reference/android/webkit/WebViewClient "WebViewClient").

 While the default value of `EnableSafeBrowsing` is `true`, some applications might opt to disable it.
 To verify that SafeBrowsing is enabled, inspect the AndroidManifest.xml file and make sure that the configuration below is not present:

 ```xml